 And I Darken was a very viciously stabby book and for that?
 I AM A FAN.

+- There is a lot of historical information.
 This is definitely not a negative if you like historical facts!
-Except (A) not all the facts are historical (the author mentions this in her note at the end) so I unfortunately cannot wax poetic about Vlad the Impaler to my family because I’m not sure what was real or not.
-And (B) there was too much.
-The sheer amount of history actually drowned the story occasionally.
-We were so busy being told all these DETAILS about all these PEOPLE who hated each other that sometimes I just wanted them to sit down so we could actually get back to the characters.
-Here, let me calmly summarise: EVERYONE DISTRUSTS EVERYONE AND THERE’S STABBING.
+Except not all the facts are historical (the author mentions this in her note at the end) so I unfortunately cannot wax poetic about Vlad the Impaler to my family because I’m not sure what was real or not.
+Here, let me calmly summarise: everyone distrusts everyone and there’s stabbing.

+- So many precious murder characters.
 Peoples, the dark and viciousness in this book is THE REAL DEAL.
 Often I read books where it crows “I am so dark and scary!” and the character, like, sneezes on a puppy and doesn’t apologise or whatever.
 So scary.
 Please no. YOU GET NONE OF THAT HERE.
 Lada is downright CRUEL.
 She stabs and bites and she’s 100% feral and wild and she’s basically amazing.
 I loved her.
 She is the most violent thing I’ve read in a long time.
-(Although, that saying, the book isn’t actually written very graphically.)
-Also Other Things To Know:

 - It’s actually narrated 50% Lada and 50% Radu.